HarunMbaabu/HarunMbaabu/README.md

 A considerable amount of my time is spent doing community work on things that I hope will help humanity in some way and my open-source work is supported by the community.

-**Strong Languages**: JavaScript, Python and c++
+**Strong Languages**: SQL, Python, Scala, JavaScript, and c++

 - 🔭 Previously, I have worked with different firms and organizations which include Andela, Safaricom, Koko Networks, MFS Africa, and Ngeni Developers.

-- 🔭 I’m also building communities and making tech education accessible regardless of location and the size of the wallets, these communities  includes:  [Data Science  East  Africa ](https://twitter.com/DSEAfrica), [Lux Academy](https://twitter.com/lux_academy), [LuxDevHQ](https://twitter.com/LuxDevHQ) and [Africa Developer's Conference](https://twitter.com/AfricaDevsConf).
+- 🔭 I’m also building communit, ies and making tech education accessible regardless of location and the size of the wallets, these communities  includes:  [Data Science  East  Africa ](https://twitter.com/DSEAfrica), [Lux Academy](https://twitter.com/lux_academy), [LuxDevHQ](https://twitter.com/LuxDevHQ) and [Africa Developer's Conference](https://twitter.com/AfricaDevsConf).

 - 💬 Ask me about DevRel, Data Engineering, APIs, DevOps, Software Engineering, Machine Learning and Data Science.